-All events must be APPROVED by the Director of Recreation and Wellness.
+All events must be APPROVED by the Student Activities Coordinator.
 Events need to be submitted at least two weeks before the event.
-Event Proposal forms can be found with the Director of Recreation and Wellness.
-No last-minute program/events will be approved.
+Event Proposal forms can be found with the Student Activities Coordinator.
+No lastminute programs/events will be approved.
 Please plan for your program/event to be successful.